developersCradle/java-web-dev-soap-rest-api/SOAPWebServices/Section 08/README.md

 # SOAP Web Services 08 - Adding Input Arguments

-- We wan't to transfer logic to other place.
-So different scenarios is taking place:
+- We want to transfer logic to other place.
+Different scenarios are taking place:
     - Web Services, so application can send SOAP message.
     - MVC layer, user can use application as website.